martingabriel/wappo/README.md

 - Enemy will move 2 steps every 1 player step
 - Enemy can be blocked on walls

+## Demo

-This demo containes 9 simple levels.
+Game is written in Godot using C# for scripting.
+This demo contains 9 simple levels.

 ![wappo_example](/img/wappo_example_demo.png)